Subscribe to the FWD: by Selzy email marketing digest and get actionable tips, trends, and 21 growth ideas to try today.

 Surveys provide direct feedback from your audience and help you tailor your campaigns to their specific needs.

 Since the data-driven approach relies on using data, the data needs to be available to the person in charge of email marketing.
-However, sometimes it may not be the case.
-Enter a data silo — a data storage accessible to one department or role in a company but isolated from other employees in the same organization.
+However, sometimes it’s not the case.
+Enter a data silo — a data storage accessible to one department or role in a company but isolated from others.
+It happens to email marketers, too: something that is known to your sales department might not be available to you.
+Another common situation is when data is stored in different places, so it’s harder to access and put together.

 Here’s why data silos are a problem: